aws-greengrass/aws-greengrass-nucleus/.github/PULL_REQUEST_TEMPLATE.md

  - [ ] Updated or added new unit tests
  - [ ] Updated or added new integration tests
  - [ ] Updated or added new end-to-end tests
+ - [ ] If your code makes a remote network call, it was tested with a proxy

 By submitting this pull request, I confirm that you can use, modify, copy, and redistribute this contribution, under the terms of your choice.